 Special figures designed by John Catani

 In February 1889, John participated in an international figure skating competition in Gothenburg that featured skaters from Finland, Norway, Sweden and Great Britain.
 Though he placed third behind Rudolf Sundgren and Ivar Hult, British skater Douglas Adams recalled that both Sundgren and Catani "surprised us by the great power they possessed over their skates, in the most difficult movements."
 The following February John competed in the same 'unofficial' World Championships in St. Petersburg, Russia where Canada's Louis Rubenstein made his mark.
 Russia's skating elite looked very favourably upon his special figures and the February 19, 1890 issue of "Finnish Wirallinen Journal" raved, "Mr. Catani is not inferior to the best ice ballet dancers".
-He didn't win the gold medal at that event, but he returned to Helsinki with a silver drinking cup to show for his efforts.
+He tied for first place in the free skating competition at that event and returned to Helsinki with a silver drinking cup to show for his efforts.

 Later that year, John opened a café in the same area as the family confectionary business in a huge stone house he built himself.
 That café, run by John and his brother, became an important social hub for the cultural elite of Helsinki for almost three decades.
 A famous Finnish poet named Eino Leino often frequented John's business.
 The first meeting of the Finnish Football Association - an organization which John himself later served as treasurer and President - was held there.
 In between serving Rönttönen pastry with lingonberry filling, Salmiakki, piimä and buckets of coffee to Helsinki high society, John was a devoted husband to his wife Anna Matilda Lindqvist and father to his three sons Sten, Lars and Bror and daughter Giulia Anita.

-Sadly, John's café closed in 1917 due to World War I rationing and remained closed throughout the Finnish Civil War the following year.
-Passing away at the age of sixty six on May 13, 1931 in Helsinki, John Catani - "the cleverest skater the Nordic countries have to exhibit" - has been all but forgotten except to the most ardent followers of figure skating in Finland.
+Sadly, John's café closed in 1917 due to Great War rationing and remained closed throughout the Finnish Civil War the following year.
+Passing away at the age of sixty six on May 13, 1931 in Helsinki, John Catani - "the cleverest skater the Nordic countries have to exhibit" - has been all but forgotten except by the most ardent followers of figure skating in Finland.